Why Your Vagus Nerve Deserves a Standing Ovation

 Try these simple techniques:

 Bonus tip: Make an audible sigh on your exhale—it helps release even more tension.
-Plus, dramatic sighing is already part of perimenopause, so you might as well make it productive.

 (3) Dunk Your Face in Cold Water (Yes, Really)